-Led by Dr. Schmaal, the ENIGMA MDD consortium is a collaboration between over 30 research institutes from 14 different countries worldwide that share neuroimaging data from over 3,200 people with MDD and 8,000 healthy individuals.
+Led by A/Prof. Schmaal, the ENIGMA MDD consortium is a collaboration between over 30 research institutes from 14 different countries worldwide that share neuroimaging data from over 3,200 people with MDD and 8,000 healthy individuals.
 ENIGMA MDD aims to combine datasets in order to increase statistical power to further elucidate brain alterations associated with depression at different stages of life and different stages of disease (http://enigma.ini.usc.edu/ongoing/enigma-mdd-working-group/).

 An example of a current project is a project that aims to identify subtypes of depression based on brain structural alterations.

 MQ Help Overcome and Prevent the Emergence of Suicide (HOPES)